Franzobel

 Franzobel is the pseudonym of the Austrian writer (Franz) Stefan Griebl.
-He was born on 1 March 1967 in Vöcklabruck.
-In 1997 he won the Wolfgang Weyrauch Prize and in 1998, the Kassel Literary Prize, amongst numerous other literary awards.
+He was born on 1 March 1967 in Vöcklabruck, Upper Austria.
+In 1997, he won the Wolfgang Weyrauch Prize and in 1998, the Kassel Literary Prize, amongst numerous other literary awards.
 In 2017, he won the prestigious Nicolas Born Prize and was long-listed for the German Book Prize for his novel Das Floß der Medusa.
 He now lives in Vienna.